Opioid Protect – Medicines Optimisation for Safer Opioid Prescribing

 Eligible patients are identified centrally in Eclipse using live prescribing data and agreed clinical rules:

-• Exclusions – end-of-life care, active malignant disease.
+• Exclusions – end-of-life care, active malignant disease, chronic diarrhoea, dementia, and care home residents.

 2. Patient Engagement and Prioritisation: